blhawkins/theFootballers/README.md

 ### [Top_ten.js](https://github.com/blhawkins/theFootballers/blob/main/Static/JS/top_ten.js)
 Components of the top_ten.js file include:
+1. Creation of an object to hold a slice of the top ten most valueable players from the dataset.
+2. Creation of a function that filters the sliced object according to a user-inputted name value.
+3. Creation of a function that appends table entries according to the user-inputted filter value.
-1. Connection with the [top_ten.html](https://github.com/blhawkins/theFootballers/blob/main/Webpages/top_ten.html) file.
+4. Connection with the [top_ten.html](https://github.com/blhawkins/theFootballers/blob/main/Webpages/top_ten.html) file.
 ### [Players.js](https://github.com/blhawkins/theFootballers/blob/main/Static/JS/players.js)
 Components of the players.js file include:
 1. Creation of a function that, upon start-up, populates the dropdown menu with all of the available datasets (Player Names).
 This function also initializes the webpage's graphics with data cooresponding to the first player in the dataset.